10 Tricks to Reduce Your Word Count in Academic Writing

 Revised: Patients treated with drug X had no symptoms after 3 days.
 Patients treated with drug Y had no symptoms after 7 days.
 (22 words, 117 characters)

-Sometimes writers like to get a head start on a sentence by using phrases such as “there are,” “it is,” and “the fact that.”
+Sometimes writers like to get a head start on a sentence by using phrases with expletive pronouns, such as “there are” and “it is.”
 These phrases can be rewritten to shorten your text and make your writing more direct and concise.

 Example: